So you've been assigned as Class Admin (Class Rep); now what?! Read on to find out about the additional functionality and permissions you now have.

-Announcements are sent from the Admin portal of Classlist; Class Admins can send them to any Year, Class or group.
-A copy of the Announcement is emailed to all recipients (unless the user has unsubscribed).
+Class Admins can send an Announcement to the Whole School, or any Year, Class or parent group.
+The Announcement is displayed in the Parentboard and Announcement pages, and a notification of the Announcement is emailed to all members of the addressee group (unless the user has unsubscribed).
 You can attach a document to an Announcement, including flyers, a meeting agenda or even homework that children may have missed.

 Another duty of a Class Admin is approving parents in your class who have requested to join your school's Classlist.
 This procedure has been added in the interest of security, allowing you to vet each parent as legitimate before they can access your site.
 The process of approving parents is simple, you just need to click the 'Approve' button once you have confirmed their identity.

 Class Admins can also create Community Events which can be sent out to the whole school or individual groups, years or classes.
 These Community Events will also be sent to Invited Parents who have not yet joined Classlist.

 Community events will show in the events list to all members invited, even if they join Classlist after the event is created.